Utah

 Red Creek is currently running low and clear.

-Current snowpack in the Upper and Lower Green River Drainage is sitting at 62 percent of normal.
-Current water year to date precipitation in the Upper Green River Drainage is 112 percent of normal.
-Current water year to date precipitation in the Lower Green River Drainage is 120 percent of normal.
+Current snowpack in the Upper Green River Drainage is at 90 percent of normal.
+Snowpack in the Lower Green River Drainage is sitting at 80 percent of normal.
+Current water year to date precipitation in the Upper Green River Drainage is 116 percent of normal.
+Current water year to date precipitation in the Lower Green River Drainage is 107 percent of normal.